 In addition, I saw an acupuncturist and a naturopath.
 I had greater results from the naturopath.
 He treated some scar tissue in my stomach and almost immediately, the daily pain went away.
 Then he had me get some "constitutional hydrotherapy," which also provided some relief.

 But whenever I experienced a flare-up, nothing could get me to eat.
 Sometimes, the pain was unbearable, but the main problem was I just could not eat.
-I had to add a lot of sugar and cream to my coffees to get my calories, I discovered Enlive by Ensure, and Gatorade was my best friend.
+I had to add a lot of sugar and cream to my coffees to get my calories, I discovered Enlive by Ensure (Now known as "Ensure Clear"), and Gatorade was my best friend.
 Still, there were many trips to the ER due to pain and dehydration.

 My weight dropped from 165 lbs to 117 lbs in just six months.
 I decided to call off my engagement and moved out of the home I shared with my fiancee.
-It turned out to be a good time for both of us to reflect on what we really wanted for ourselves.
-It turns out, we decided we wanted to spend the rest of our lives together, in sickness and in health.
+It turned out to be a great time for reflection.

 Yoga, Breathing, and Meditation for My Sanity